 Waiting for Godot in New Orleans

-Artist : Paul Chan
+Artist: Paul Chan

-Location : New Orleans, USA
+Location: New Orleans, USA

-Year : 2007
+Year of completion: 2007

-Researcher : Jessica Fiala
+Researcher: Jessica Fiala

 Following the immediate destruction of Hurricane Katrina in 2005, residents of New Orleans were confronted with a prolonged, slow disaster, characterized by governmental mismanagement, lingering debris, stilted rebuilding, frustration, and waiting.
 Artist Paul Chan first visited the city in 2006 and recalled the experience: “The streets were still, as if time had been swept away along with houses…Friends said the city now looks like the backdrop for a bleak science fiction movie…I realized it didn’t look like a movie set, but the stage for a play I have seen many times.
 It was unmistakable.
 The empty road.
 The bare tree…The silence.”
 The devastated city echoed the setting of Samuel Beckett’s Waiting for Godot.